Platzi-Master-C9/knowledge-base/RFCs/performance-and-users-KPI.md

 # Summary

+The aim is to gather data to analyze how well is the website performing in terms of engagement and conversion rate basically.
+To do so, traffic will be analyzed in order to get the information needed to meassure the performance of the website.

-This feature allows users, visitors and hosts, to see main statistics about the another user that maybe interested in making a deal.
+Also, this feature allows users, visitors and hosts, to see main statistics about the another user that maybe interested in making a deal.

 Further details about what kind of metrics should be displayed are given below.